 In 2009, I joined the history department at the University of North Texas, where I teach courses on the U. S.-Mexico borderlands, American expansion, slavery, and the intersections of the American South and West.
 At UNT, I have worked closely with the university’s digitization lab and computer science department on several projects.
 Together, we developed the NEH-funded “Mapping Texts: Visualizing American Historical Newspapers” as a partnership with Stanford’s Bill Lane Center for the American West.
 In 2011 I was named the inaugural David J. Weber Research Fellow at the Clements Center for the Study of the Southwest at Southern Methodist University.

 My most recent book is Seeds of Empire: Cotton, Slavery, and the Transformation of the Texas Borderlands, 1800-1850, which tells the remarkable story of how global economic shifts during the first half of the nineteenth century transformed northern Mexico into the American Southwest.
-Featured on National Public Radio, Texas Monthly, and the Dallas Morning News, Seeds of Empire has won eleven book prizes and awards.
+Featured on National Public Radio, Texas Monthly, and the Dallas Morning News, Seeds of Empire has won twelve book prizes and awards.